 - Tidy up your office.
 I wrote a blog about using the 5S system to organise this task effectively.

 - Ask your colleagues if they need any help with their workload.
-Do make sure they understand this is a short term offer and you will not be able to help them once your workload builds up again.
+Do make sure they understand this is a short-term offer and you will not be able to help them once your workload builds up again.
 Helping out will ensure you get lots of good feedback from your team

 - Ask other assistants if they need any help.
-You may not be in the same department but the work will be similar so do ask.
-We have to look out for each other and the offer may be reciprocated when you are busy.
+You may not be in the same department, but the work will be similar so do ask.
+We have to look out for each other, and the offer may be reciprocated when you are busy.

 - Take some time to update your CV or look over your current job spec.
 Can you add anything or change it to reflect your current workload?
-How often do you get the time to really invest in the documents that detail your career?
+How often do you get the time to invest in the documents that detail your career?
 So use this time to bring everything up to date including your LinkedIn profile.

-- If the work lull is company wide (for example August tends to be quiet in the Insurance world) ask your manager if you can job shadow with another department.
+- If the work lull is company wide (for example August tends to be quiet in the Insurance world), ask your manager if you can job shadow with another department.
 This is a great way to improve your business acumen and overall knowledge of the company.
-If you know your office will be having a quiet period try to arranging a few training sessions that you can attend.
+If you know your office will be having a quiet period try to arrange a few training sessions that you can attend.
 Your manager will be more inclined to sign this off when they know you are not completely busy.

 - Spend some time looking through your appraisal and review your objectives from this year.
-Tick off everything that you have already achieved and then speak to your manager and ask them to approve additional objectives – make these objectives the tasks that you really want to do.
-Are there any dream task you’ve wanted to take on but have never had the time?
+Tick off everything that you have already achieved and then speak to your manager and ask them to approve additional objectives – make these objectives the tasks that you want to do.
+Is there any dream task you’ve wanted to take on but have never had the time?
 Well now is the chance to at least start planning how you can make that happen.

 - Last but not least, go home early!
 Take the opportunity when you can to spend some extra time with your friends and family.

-As I know most of the time we are rushed off our feet but when those occasional breaks in work come along do try to embrace the time and get as much out of it as you can.
+As I know most of the time, we are rushed off our feet but when those occasional breaks in work come along do try to embrace the time and get as much out of it as you can.